The castle park

 It used to be a Gothic watchtower and it was rebuilt into an observation tower.
 Entry is at your own risk.

 It is probably the first building of its kind in the country.
 It was established at the instigation of Maximilian Trauttmansdorff in the middle of the 17th century.
-Unfortunately, today, the chapel is dilapidated and entry is at your own risk.
+Unfortunately, the chapel is in a state of disrepair today and entry is at your own risk.

 Formerly, it was called the Widow's House because it was built for Elizabeth of Rogendorf, the third wife of John the Younger Popel of Lobkowicz.
 The Summer House is located closely to the castle, and in the 20th century, served as a Regional History Museum, which was running until 1993.
 Today, the exhibits are deposited in the castle and they form an integral part of the Burgravery palace exposition.
 Entry to the Summer House is forbidden.